 PhD Student • Harvard University • ralf.konietzka@cfa.harvard.edu •

-I am a PhD student in Astrophysics & Astronomy at Harvard University, working together with Prof. Lars Hernquist and Prof. Liam Connor.
+I am a PhD student in Astrophysics & Astronomy at Harvard University, working with Prof. Lars Hernquist.

 My research focuses on cosmology and extragalactic astronomy, with a specific emphasis on Fast Radio Bursts, a new class of cosmological transients.

-Using a combination of numerical simulations, analytic theory, observations, and data science, I investigate how we can use Fast Radio Bursts as cosmological probes to study the evolution of our Universe.
+Using a combination of numerical simulations, analytic theory, observations, and data science, I investigate how we can use cosmological tracers to study the evolution of our Universe.

 Follow @RalfKonietzka for research, news and more.